tbates/tbates.github.io/_posts/1970-08-13-models-growth_curve.markdown

 [Latent growth](https://en.wikipedia.org/wiki/Latent_growth_modeling) models are common used when a measure is repeated over time, and we wish to propose and test a model in which the manifest variable is accounted for in terms of a mean and a growth function.
 This page shows how to implement these analyses in `umx` and `OpenMx`.

+Let's build this simple example based on 5 repeated measures (1:5) of "x".
+Graphically, the model looks like this (means not shown):

 ![latent growth in umx](https://tbates.github.com/media/growth/growth.png)

+Here's the umx code: 7 lines without comments

 ```splus
 require(umx)